The Apex Team

 PAULA FICARA & STEVE WASTELL

 In 2009, Paula Ficara and Steve Wastell discovered a place that would change the course of their lives forever; a young wolfdog rescue just getting its start in Los Angeles County.
 With a lifelong love of wildlife, particularly wolves, they found themselves volunteering as much time as possible to the growth and development of the small rescue, eventually leaving their former careers behind to become full-time staff members.
 In 2014, with their true passion being realized and a strong desire to fulfill their mission, Paula and Steve created Apex Protection Project.
-Over the past eight years, they’ve helped rescue and rehabilitate over 75 wolves and wolfdogs, developed educational events and programs, and have been active advocates for captive-bred wolves and wolfdogs, as well as wolves in the wild.
+Since then, they’ve continued to help rescue and rehabilitate wolves and wolfdogs, developed educational events and programs, and have been active advocates for both captive-bred wolves and wolfdogs and wolves in the wild.
 The goal of Apex Protection Project is to continue the quest of protecting wolves and wolfdogs through educational experiences, rescue, and advocacy with the dream of living in a world where the wolf and all species are highly valued, protected and respected for the balance they bring to the ecosystem and for the gifts they offer to humanity.

 Kelly McCall has been working as a Producer and Project Manager for over 20 years.
 She has worked in nearly every aspect of film and television production as well as commercials, videos, web content and has also produced simulator content for The Department of Defense.
 Along with her logistical expertise and long term strategic thinking, Kelly also brings her communication skills and professionalism to every job or project regardless of scope and size.
 She has been a long term activist for Human & Animal rights.
 And along with marches in Washington and at Standing Rock, she has a vast history with wildlife and animal care.
 After a year as a guide at The San Diego Zoo, she decided she would rather work helping to rehabilitate wildlife.
 She spent several years as a full time volunteer at The California Wildlife Center in Malibu caring for every kind of animal and bird as well as marking, rescuing and transporting seals and seal lions.